NASCAR COO Steve Phelps says there's too much focus on departing sponsors, dipping TV ratings

 "NASCAR is the biggest for auto racing in America," Deegan said in an interview with Forbes in July.
 "Even if the ratings are down a bit, there's a whole new generation of kids taking in the sport, largely through being connected to social media."

-The sport was also given a gift with the legalization of states sports gambling.
+The sport was also given a gift with the legalization of sports gambling in states other than Nevada.
 NASCAR can learn a lesson from horse racing in that their are frequent opportunities to lay a wager down.
 Given the right planning and coordination, gamblers may soon be allowed to wager on events such as qualifying, mid-race stages and the race as a whole.
 On Monday, SportsBusiness Journal reported that NASCAR has assembled a focus group to study the sport's next move in gambling.

 NASCAR is in a period of transition as new drivers are emerging onto the scene.
 The sport is attempting to engage a new audience not only on TV but digital as well.
 Sponsors are leaving, but at the same time new sponsors are arriving.
 Whether this impacts the overall health and future of the sport, only time may be able to truly answer that question.